TheMarziyeh/RL-Algorithms-in-Pong/README.md

 These algorithms will be evaluated in the Pong environment utilizing the rl-baselines3-zoo repository.
 The primary tool used for this project is Jupyter Notebook.
-The project code incorporates the following libraries: gym, stable-baselines3, box2d-py, pybullet_envs_gymnasium, cloudpickle, plotly, panda-gym, wandb, moviepy, pyvirtualdisplay, pandas, swig, cmake, ffmpeg.
+The project code incorporates the following libraries:
+`gym`, `stable-baselines3`, `box2d-py`, `pybullet_envs_gymnasium`, `cloudpickle`, `plotly`, `panda-gym`, `wandb, moviepy`, `pyvirtualdisplay`, `pandas`, `swig`, `cmake`, `ffmpeg`.

 ### DELIVERABELS

-Step-by-Step implementation instruction for training and evaluating an RL agent in pong environment using our algorithms using rl- baselines3-zoo repository.
+Step-by-Step implementation instruction for training and evaluating an RL agent in pong environment using our algorithms using rl-baselines3-zoo repository.
 - The hyperparameter files of each algorithm
 - Final diagrams and comparisons
 - A YouTube video with the description of the analysis of the diagrams and the code.

 ### EVALUATION METHODOLOGY

- After obtaining the results in a CSV file, we will utilize the Matplotlib to visualize the data by plotting reward-steps diagrams for each algorithm under investigation.
+ After obtaining the results in a CSV file, we will utilize the `Matplotlib` to visualize the data by plotting reward-steps diagrams for each algorithm under investigation.
 By comparing these diagrams, we will get the following performance metrics:
 - Average Reward
 - Stability
 - Final Performance